Rijn-Schelde-Verolme: The end of big shipbuilding at RSV

-By early 1979 it was clear that the restructuring of RSV was not going very well.
-Of the 2,250 employees which had to be re-organized, 1,000 had found a new job.
+By early 1979, it was clear that the restructuring of RSV was not going very well.
+Of the 2,250 employees who had to be reorganized, 1,000 had found a new job.
 RSV had been given permission to fire 400 people of over 57.5 years, which were thought to be too old for a new job.
 The government then gave a subordinated loan of 100 million, 'invested' another 80 million in RSV shares via the National Investment Bank, and gave 160 million in special support over the years 1978-1981.
-In April 1979 the results over 1978 became clear.
+In April 1979, the results over 1978 became clear.
 The official earnings before interest and taxes were a loss of 78 million.
-The real loss was 213 million, including: 30 million from the government for the loss in shipping activities, 60 million by selling houses that RSV owned, and 124 million in reorganization costs.
+The real loss was 213 million, including 30 million from the government for the loss in shipping activities, 60 million by selling houses that RSV owned, and 124 million in reorganization costs.

 In all these years only a very few orders had come in for VDSM Rozenburg.
-By February 1979 it had only an oil platform for Petrobaltic and a 'walking dredge platform' for Stevin under construction.
+By February 1979, it had only an oil platform for Petrobaltic and a 'walking dredge platform' for Stevin under construction.
 Financing shipbuilding below cost price was one thing.
 Paying for a shipyard that had no orders was something different.
-On 30 March 1979 the government postponed a decision to support VDSM.
+On 30 March 1979, the government postponed a decision to support VDSM.
 The labor unions then occupied the shipyard in Rozenburg.
 They demanded support from the government, and removal of the RSV management, which they deemed incompetent.
 A report by Bureau Berenschot about the management and very low productivity at VDSM supported this opinion.
-In the House of Representatives Minister of economic Affairs Gijs van Aardenne then also stated that the management of RSV had to be reorganized.
+In the House of Representatives Minister of Economic Affairs Gijs van Aardenne then also stated that the management of RSV had to be reorganized.
 In late 1979 there would be another proof of the chaos at RSV.
-A 35 million guilder order for a floating oil tank for Shell was given to RSV with a government guarantee to cover losses.
+A 35-million-guilder order for a floating oil tank for Shell was given to RSV with a government guarantee to cover losses.
 In the end, RSV had to subcontract smaller companies like Hollandia Kloos, Grootint, Gusto Slikkerveer and Van Koten en Verbeek to do about 20% of the work.